What to consider when the system thinks otherwise.

 And, for the record, I cannot help you directly.
 Would You Please Recover My Password?
 My Account Has Been Hacked or I’ve Forgotten It explains why, and reiterates what you need to do instead.

-Once you’ve either recovered your account or created a new one, you’ll want to focus on keeping this from happening again.
+Once you’ve either recovered your account or created a new one, focus on keeping this from happening again.

 12 Steps to Keep from Getting Your Account Hacked has an important and complete list of steps you need to take to prevent account loss.